ljharris23/public-downscaling-cgan/README.md

 1. Forecast data (low-resolution)
 2. Truth data, for example radar (high-resolution)

 All images in each dataset should be the same size, and there should be a constant resolution scaling factor between them.
-In the original paper, we use 10x, but other factors are fine.
-You will have to change the sizes of the `UpSampling2D` layers in `models.py`, and perhaps use more or fewer `UpSampling2D` layers.
+Enter this downscaling factor in `downscaling_factor.yaml`, along with a list of `steps` that multiply to the overall factor.
+In the original paper, we use 10x, with steps of 5 and 2.
+See `models.py` for exactly how these are used in the architecture.

 In the paper, we also used a third, static, dataset: